 - Add some of the marshmallows and mix some more.

-- Grease a 2-quart baking dish with olive oil.
+- Grease a two-quart baking dish with olive oil.

 - Combine the brown sugar, flour, melted butter, and walnuts until crumbly.

-- Sprinkle half of the crumb topping at the bottoms of the baking dish and spread the sweet potato mixture evenly in the pan.
+- Sprinkle half of the crumb topping at the bottom of the baking dish and spread the sweet potato mixture evenly in the pan.

 - Sprinkle the remaining crumb topping over the sweet potatoes.

-- Bake for 25-30 minutes or until the topping has lightly browned.
+- Bake for twenty-five to thirty minutes or until the topping has lightly browned.

 - Remove from the oven, sprinkle the marshmallows over the top, then return to the oven.

-- Bake for an additional four min or until marshmallows is just melted.
+- Bake for an additional four min or until the marshmallows is just melted.

-And there you have it, a spiced mash sweet potato that you will enjoy for years to come.
+And there you have it, a spiced mashed sweet potato that you will enjoy for years to come.

-- Leave the sweet potatoes a little chunky, and the chunky texture seems to be the best.
+- Leave the sweet potatoes a little chunky.
+The chunky texture seems to be the best.

-- If you don’t like marshmallows, it’s ok to omit them.
+- If you do not like marshmallows, it is ok to omit them.

-- Use a different kind of milk if you’d like.
+- Use a different kind of milk if you would like.

-- If you don’t like walnuts, try pecans or almonds.
+- If you do not like walnuts, try pecans or almonds.
 They both work perfectly.

-- This recipe can be doubled, tripled, or quadruple easily (I’ve done it, and it works)
+- This recipe can be doubled, tripled, or quadrupled easily (I have done it, and it works)

 - Adjust the recipe to your likeness.